tersesystems/blindsight/docs/src/main/paradox/extending/overview.md

 }
 ```

-Finally, the @scaladoc[com.tersesystems.blindsight.ParameterList] is where a subset of the SLF4J API is called.
-These are organized by level, so `executePredicate()` resolves to `underlying.isLoggingDebug()` if the level is `DEBUG`.
+The @scaladoc[CoreLogger](com.tersesystems.blindsight.CoreLogger) mediates between the user level loggers and the @scaladoc[ParameterList](com.tersesystems.blindsight.ParameterList), which organizes the SLF4J logger by level.

 ```scala
 trait ParameterList {